Privacy by Design: On the Formal Design and Conformance Check of Personal Data Protection Policies and Architectures: Related Works vs. Our Work

-Formal approaches for reasoning about accountability and data control requirements are less investigated so far.
-Nevertheless, some attempts on formalizing privacy and accountability policies and privacy architectures have been made, such as in \cite{ButinFM14} and \cite{Antignac14}.
+To date, formal approaches that support modelling and analysing data protection requirements (e.g., GDPR) are less investigated.
+Some attempts on formalizing privacy and accountability policies and privacy architectures have been made, such as in \cite{TaButin15, ButinFM14} and \cite{TaAntignac14, Antignac14}.
 In \cite{ButinFM14}, a formal privacy policy language was proposed that defines, for each type of personal data, authorised purposes, deletion delays, request completion delays, admissible contexts and data forwarding policies.
 Trace compliance properties were defined with respect to data handling events and elements of these privacy policies.
-The correctness properties relating personal data handling events and system events was also formalized.
-While the idea is nice, the presented policy language considers limited aspect of accountability and lacks possibilities to reason about data control options for system users.
-For instance, in \cite{ButinFM14} there is no possibility to specify the storage mode of the data, and the data control possibilities such as who can have, see or perform actions on certain data.
-To fill this gap, we extend the policy proposed in \cite{ButinFM14} with additional syntax and semantics elements, along with the corresponding compliance rules.
-As a result, our proposed policy is more generic and fine-grained than the one in \cite{ButinFM14}, and it is capable of modelling data control and accountability requirements in more complex online services such as Facebook or Dropbox.

-In this paper, we address a system design methodology that takes into account a comprehensive set of end-to-end accountability and data control requirements, which to the best of our knowledge has not been proposed yet in the previous works.
-From the data controller's (DC) perspective, end-to-end accountability lifecycle refers to the policies defined by the DC at each stage of the data life cycle \cite{ButinTN15}, namely, (i) data collection, (ii) data storage, (iii) data usage, (iv) data forwarding/sharing, and (v) data deletion.
+The correctness properties relating to personal data handling events and system events was also formalized.
+In \cite{TaButin15}, we modified to the policy language in \cite{ButinFM14}, and provided its first application on a real-world biometrics surveillance system as a case study.